websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/creating-a-liferay-remote-app.md

 1. Click *Save*.

 Once saved, Liferay creates a widget named H5V7-Remote-App, which you can deploy to Site Pages like other Page widgets.
-This widget is listed under the selected Portlet Category Name.
+This widget appears under the selected Portlet Category Name.

 ![Deploy the H5V7-Remote-App widget to Site Pages.](./creating-a-liferay-remote-app/images/03.png)